aviflax/presentations/data-driven-diagramming/first-edition/Data Driven Diagramming v1.ft.md

 I’ve come to believe that I use diagrams similarly to these API docs — as a reference, as a sort of an external memory or external index for the systems I need to work with.

-There’s another kind of visualization that should be familiar to most of you — a visualization that people often use to get their bearings in a new context, and to learn about that context.
+There’s another kind of visualization that will be familiar to most of you — a visualization that people often use to get their bearings in a new context, and to learn about that context.

-### slide
+### (interlude)

 [map or maps]